BitAcademyDev/documentation/docs/exercises/flow.md

 ## Exercise flow

 This is the flow an exercise goes through in order to be completed.
-Below the flowchart is a description about every step.
+Below the flowchart is a description of every step.

 ```mermaid